Rajmalbasha/oggy_removed/README.md

-# Collections Exercise
+# Collections Excercise

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.'Oggy' has been removed
+This program intends to remove strings containing 'oggy' from a list of strings.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.

-Don't forget to update this file after fixing the code.
+Fixed the code .
+Instead of foreach used only for loop and names.remove(name) is replaced with names.Removeat(itr) has been used